-() Check to be sure that the temperature specified by your User Interface is set below the indoor temperature during the cooling season or above the indoor temperature during heating season.
-Be sure the User Interface is set to COOL or HEAT and not OFF.

-() If your unit still fails to operate, call your servicing dealer for troubleshooting and repairs.
+- ( ) Check to be sure that your thermostat temperature selector is set below the indoor temperature during the cooling season or above the indoor temperature during heating season.
+Be sure the SYSTEM switch or MODE control is in the COOL or HEAT and not OFF. - ( ) If your unit still fails to operate, call your servicing dealer for troubleshooting and repairs.
 Specify the model and serial numbers of your unit.
 (Record them in this manual in the space provided.)
 If the dealer knows exactly which unit you have, he may be able to offer suggestions over the phone, or save valuable time through knowledgeable preparation for the service call.